SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Our current object storages, winery, starts to show some limitations.
+Our current object storage, winery, starts to show some limitations.
 We are reaching limits in scalability and some large scale access patterns are complicated.
 Some ongoing studies show that we may improve compression rate by clustering similar files together.